Culture

 Emma Galea

-For the past months and days, teachers all around the island were working tirelessly to prepare for the start of yet another scholastic year, starting today – an event which brings thousands upon thousands of students back in their classrooms for the next phase of their education.
+For the past months and days, teachers all around the island have been working tirelessly to prepare for the start of yet another scholastic year, starting today – an event which brings thousands upon thousands of students back in their classrooms for the next phase of their education.

 That being said, classrooms (and education as a whole) in Malta have changed drastically over the years.